School-of-Code-HQ/Clean-Code/README.md

 <img src="images/prettierConfigFile.png">

-For more details on Prettier, click the link to the Documentation: https://prettier.io/docs/en/configuration.html
+For more details on Prettier, click the link to the documentation: https://prettier.io/docs/en/configuration.html